mono/Embeddinator-4000/docs/ObjC.md

 + (instancetype)addition:(Overloads_AllOperators *)anObjectC1 c2:(Overloads_AllOperators *)anObjectC2;
 ```

-However, some .NET languages do not support operator overloading so it is common to also include a ["friendly"](https://msdn.microsoft.com/en-us/library/ms229032(v=vs.110).aspx) named method in addition.
+However, some .NET languages do not support operator overloading, so it is common to also include a ["friendly"](https://msdn.microsoft.com/en-us/library/ms229032(v=vs.110).aspx) named method in addition to the operator overload.

 If both the operator version and the "friendly" version are found, only the friendly version will be generated.